AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/doc/inheritance.md

 * If you omit the base class access specifier in a class definition, the default is private (in a struct definition, the default is public).

 ![base access specifier](../doc/images/base%20access.png)

+## Resurrecting members in scope.

+If a private base access specifier is used and another sub class inherit from it, no member variable will be accessible.